|Founded||Founded c. 1963 by puncher in or near West Town Noble Square (West Town)|

 At the end of 1983, the S.D.’s get into an altercation with one of the younger Viking sections; when the Rajahs receive the news the S.D.’s are confronted by Puncher in back of Carpenter School (1250 W. Erie) which resulted in the spokesman for the S.D.’s getting shot.

-The Bosworth Gents and a few Milwaukee Kings who were not happy with the U.P.C.I.’s territorial control side with the S.D.’s and as 1984 rolled in the Vikings took the S.D.’s, H.G.’s and M.K.’s to war.
+The Bosworth Gents and the Milwaukee Kings who were not happy with the U.P.C.I.’s territorial control side with the S.D.’s and as 1984 rolled in the Vikings took the S.D.’s, H.G.’s and M.K.’s to war.
 During that war some Gents would take a neutral stance as they were not in favor of the Bosworth Gents and considered the true war was between the Vikings and the Satan Disciples.

 In 1985, the U.P.C.I. is starting to crumble as the L.D.’s and the B.G.D.’s are the next to drop out of the affiliated group’s umbrella.
-As the war intensifies the S.D.s, the small group of M.K.s and the H.G.’s with no real leadership continue to struggle with the Viking’s 8 sections and their special unit of Rajahs.
+As the war intensifies the S.D.s, the M.K.s and the H.G.’s with no real leadership continue to struggle with the Viking’s 8 sections and their special unit of Rajahs.
 By strategically pacing themselves and using small units, the Vikings for the most part evaded the law, endured minimal casualties and always caught the rivals off guard.

 In 1987, the Satan Disciples regrouped and now saw the abandonment of the Harrison Gents as desertion and a personal disrespect to them.
 They now with a new grudge took the H.G.’s and the M.K.’s to war.